fulldiveVR/FulldiveExtension.FullEmail/FAQ.md

 ~~The error message *Unable to load BODYSTRUCTURE* is caused by bugs in the email server,~~ ~~see [here](https://javaee.github.io/javamail/FAQ#imapserverbug) for more details.~~

-~~FairEmail already tries to workaround these bugs, but if this fail you'll need to ask for support from your provider.~~
+~~FullEmail already tries to workaround these bugs, but if this fail you'll need to ask for support from your provider.~~

 <br />